 Get your maths lesson going with a bang!

-There are 48 starters – 4 per week plus a bank of 12 ‘Fun-Fair Friday’ tests.
+Each term, we provide 48 starters – enough for 4 per week for 12 weeks – plus 3 sets of 12 ‘Fun-Fair Friday’ tests.

-Starters with an E at the end of the download filename are easier, as they revisit skills from Y2/ Y3 or from previous terms.
+Starters with an E at the end of the filename are easier, as they revisit skills from Y2/ Y3 or from previous terms.

-Children estimate where to place 3- and 4-digit numbers on a line, applying their understanding of 2-/3-digit place value.
+Children estimate where to place 3- and 4-digit numbers on a line, applying their understanding of 2-and 3-digit place value.
 In Spring, children begin to locate and order 1-place decimals; in Summer, they estimate where to place 5-digit numbers and negative numbers.

 They fill in missing numbers in place value calculations, e.g. Which of these could be the value of the missing digit in 4_7? (a) 4 (b) 30 (c) 600.

-Children round numbers to the nearest 10, 100 or whole £ in Autumn.
+Children revise rounding numbers to the nearest 10, 100 or whole £ in Autumn.
 Rounding decimals to the nearest whole number is introduced in Spring.

 Addition and subtraction facts are rehearsed, including number bonds to 10 and 20, pairs of numbers which make the numbers up to 20.
-Some address complements: adding to make the next multiple of 10, the complement to 100 or whole £; then in Spring, complements to 1000 are introduced.
+Children add to make the next multiple of 10, the complement to 100 or whole £; then in Spring, complements to 1000 are introduced.

 They add and subtract 1s, 10s, or 100s to/from 2- and 3-digit numbers and extend this to add/subtract 1ps, 10ps and £s to/from amounts of money.